-In the Philippines, Holy Week leading up to Easter is celebrated with great fervour and passion.
+Background: In the Philippines, Holy Week leading up to Easter is celebrated with great fervour and passion.
 Attendance at mass rises dramatically and special ceremonies and pageants bring particular colour to the Filipino remembrance of the crucifixion of Christ.
 About 90 percent of the country's forty-four million people are Christian, making it unique in Asia where majority religions are Buddhist, Moslem or Hindu.
 Some of the rites observed by Filipinos during Holy Week are probably unique in the Christian world.

 SYNOPSIS: In the village of Barrio Pampang, fifty miles (ninety kilometres) north of Manila, these men took part in a ritual flagellation ceremony shortly before Easter, (11 April).

 In this annual procession to the village chapel the flagellants wore masks to conceal their identity.
 Here, they used whips to beat themselves, but in some areas of the Philippines flagellants use chains.